Company culture is what makes your business what it is, beyond your products and services. It’s your people, their values, and their behaviour.

 It’s a myth that the most successful companies are those that are driven by profit.
 If you really want your company to thrive, you need to be driven by purpose.

 Too many companies in the UK have a culture that values profit above all else.
 This is costing the UK economy around £23.6 billion a year.

 Why?
 It’s complicated.
 But essentially, people struggle to engage with their jobs when their only motivation is making a profit for their company.
 Workers can also lose trust in management and decision-makers when they feel their work lacks purpose.

-A good company culture starts with a defined purpose – something that’s easy to put into words and that any member of the team could get behind.
-When you’re working to achieve something you believe in, your motivation, engagement and productivity soars.
+Good company culture starts with a defined purpose – something that’s easy to put into words and that any member of the team could get behind.
+When you’re working to achieve something you believe in, your motivation, engagement and productivity soar.
 And when every member of your team is firing on all cylinders, increased profits are almost inevitable.

 So, what’s your company’s purpose?
 Think about it, then put it in writing, and communicate it to the rest of your team.
 Share your vision, state your objectives, and invite people to come onboard.

 Good company culture is one that treats people as people.
 Your workforce isn’t a series of cogs in a machine, endlessly grinding to make you money.
 It’s a beautiful collection of beautiful people – brilliant individuals with their own unique hopes, dreams, talents and achievements.

 Bad company culture can leave your team feeling stressed, anxious, resentful and demotivated.
 Study after study shows that unhappy employees are seriously bad for your bottom line.

 Be good to your people – champion their health, happiness and wellbeing – and they’ll be good to you too.
 Make employee wellbeing the cornerstone of your company culture and you can expect a huge boost to engagement and satisfaction.
 This can lead to fresh ideas, improved staff retention, better relationships between staff and management, and increased productivity and profits.